 A clear agenda can greatly speed up the sales cycle and might compel people to act faster.

 7) Win a little “yes” after each touchpoint

-Your ultimate goal is to see your prospect saying yes more often than no. This makes people feel more committed to work with this deal and helps them see real progress in this cooperation.
+Your ultimate goal is to see your prospect saying yes more often than no. This makes people feel more committed to working with this deal and helps them see real progress in this cooperation.